crownstone/website/README.md

 The defaults for a page or post can be found in `_includes/themes/flat/default.html`.

 The particular stylesheet in use for Crownstone can be found in `assets/themes/flat/css/crownstone-global.css`.

+### Snippets

+You can include snippets through the following syntax:

+    {% include snippets/social-card %}

+To add arguments:

+    {% include snippets/social-card channel="opengraph" %}
+    {% include snippets/social-card channel="twitter" %}

+Something like `page` is available in such a snippet.

 ## Copyrights